KNOWLEDGE BASE Goods - Services Tax in Singapore

 documents that substantiate all business transactions, including: receipts, invoices, vouchers, other relevants documents issued or received by customers and/or suppliers, and bank statements;

 accounting ledgers, schedules and journals documenting a business’ assets and liabilities, income and expenses, profits and losses, and;

 any other written evidence of transactions connected with your business.

 Business owners and directors are responsible for ensuring proper records are kept by putting in place a record keeping system that ensures GST declarations are duly supported by required documents.
 Records may be kept manually or electronically.
 Accounting software is recommended for electronic storage.
 The Inland Revenue Authority of Singapore has created a list, the IRAS Accounting Software Register, of accounting software that is compliant with its technical requirements.
 All records must be sufficient and up-to-date in such manner that would enable IRAS to verify the figures stated in your GST returns.
-Under the GST Act, businesses required to pay GST must keep their records for at least seven years, for accounting periods ending before January 1, 2007, after which the requirement changed to five years.
+Under the GST Act, Businesses registered for GST in Singapore are required to keep their records for seven years, regardless of the accounting period.
+This applies to all records related to their GST-registered activities, including invoices, receipts, and accounting documents.

 Risks of non-compliance